 What is Bounce Rate?

 High bounce rates are not necessarily a bad thing for a single-page site where single-page sessions are expected.
-But if you have a news, content, or e-commerce blog, you want to keep bounce rates as low as possible.
+But if you have news, other important content, or an eCommerce blog, you want to keep bounce rates as low as possible.

 What is a Good Bounce Rate?